Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Introduction

 \section{Introduction}

-Large-scale industrial recommender systems adopt a multi-stage pipeline, where the first stage, namely candidate generation, is responsible for instantly retrieving from an extremely large corpus a few hundred candidate items that are likely relevant to the user.
-Deep candidate generation (DCG)~\cite{youtube}, a paradigm that learns vector representations of both users and items to enable fast k-nearest neighbor retrieval~\cite{faiss}, has become an integral part of many live industrial systems, thanks to its enhanced expressiveness and improved flexibility compared to the traditional collaborative filtering techniques.
+Large-scale industrial recommender systems usually adopt a multi-stage pipeline, where the first stage, namely candidate generation, is responsible for retrieving a few hundred relevant entities from a billion scale corpus.
+Deep candidate generation (DCG)~\citep{youtube}, a paradigm that learns vector representations of the entities to enable fast k-nearest neighbor retrieval~\citep{faiss}, has become an essential part of many live industrial systems with its enhanced expressiveness.

-Typical large-scale DCG models~\cite{youtube,airbnb,tdm,mind} regard the problem of finding the most relevant items to the users as estimating one categorical distribution over all items for each user, conditioned on the user's past clicks.
+Typical large-scale DCG models~\citep{youtube,airbnb,tdm,mind} regard the problem of identifying the most relevant items to the users as estimating a multinomial distribution traversing over all items for each user, conditional on the user's past behaviors.
 Maximum likelihood estimation (MLE) is the conventional principle for training such models.
-Apparently, exact computation of the log likelihood, which requires computing softmax over millions or even billions of items, is computationally infeasible.
-Sampling is thus crucial to DCG, and empirically sampled-softmax~\cite{sampledsoftmax_raw} usually outperforms binary-cross-entropy based approximations such as NCE~\cite{nce} and negative sampling~\cite{w2v} especially in large-scale settings~\cite{youtube,mind}.
+Apparently, exact computation of the log likelihood, which requires computing softmax looping over a million- or even billion-scale collection of items, is computationally infeasible.
+Among the various sampling-based approximation strategies, sampled-softmax~\citep{sampledsoftmax_raw,sampledsoftmax} usually outperforms the binary-cross-entropy based approximations such as NCE~\citep{nce} and negative sampling~\citep{w2v} at large scale.

 However, the MLE paradigm and the sampling strategies mainly stem from the language modeling community, where the primary goal is to faithfully fit the observed texts.
-Indeed, live recommender systems are different from natural language texts.
-1) The training data for DCG are collected under the previous systems, which are far from optimal and introduce severe exposure bias.
-In particular, many high-quality items can be under-recommended and faithfully fitting the data will lead to unfairness towards them.
-2) The number of items is far larger than that of words, e.g.\ $\approx 100M$ items in our system compared to $\approx 100k$ words, and items have complex features such as texts and images.
-Many items may never be sampled in an epoch.
-And encoding complex features for the negative samples is expensive since the number of negative samples need be large, e.g.\ $>1k$ negative samples for each positive one, even though rich features benefit the under-recommended items.
+Indeed, live recommender systems are different from natural language texts in several aspects.
+Firstly, the training data are collected from current undergoing systems that might be sub-optimal and biased towards popular items.
+In such situations, some high-quality items can be under-explored in the training data, while an algorithm trained via MLE will continue to under-estimate the relevance of the under-explored items in order to faithfully fit the observed data.
+Secondly, the set of items for recommendation is much larger than the vocabulary of natural languages, e.g.\ $\approx 100M$ items in our system compared to $\approx 100k$ words, posing great difficulties in learning a set of fairly good representations for the entire candidate set.